AdaCore/training_material/courses/ada_essentials/273_subprogram_contracts/03-special_attributes.rst

     procedure Sanitize_Digit
       with Post =>
-        not (Is_Digit (Text(Index)'Old))
+        --  Original position was not a digit not (Is_Digit (Text(Index)'Old))
+        --  or else it is now a '*'
         or  Text(Index'Old) = '*';

-  * Check that character used to be a digit
-  * If yes, character is now a "*"

 ----------------------------------
 Example for Attribute 'Old (2/3)